 Property Litigation FAQs

-During this time of uncertainty, Barcan+Kirby’s Property Litigation solicitors continue to advise landlords and letting agents in all areas of property law.
+Barcan+Kirby’s property litigation solicitors continue to advise landlords, letting agents and tenants in all areas of property law.

 What does The Coronavirus Act 2020 mean for residential landlords and tenants?